sarietta/theoputer-blog/content/posts/clock.md

 1. Add the two numbers you're remembering together
 1. Remember the result

-The clock is going to give us the signal it's ok to proceed to the next instruction.
+The clock is going to give us the signal that it's ok to proceed to the next instruction.
 Let's look at a traditional clock signal:

 ![Square wave clock](img/clock/2x/square-clock@2x.png)